Misyuk-T/cvstorage/README.md

 ### Build

-To run the development server, use one of the following commands:
+To run the development server, use following commands inside root folder:

 ```bash
 yarn